 If you’re looking to remortgage your property, the cost of your new agreement will be one of the biggest factors in your decision-making process.
 But there are other things to think about – such as whether the mortgage is portable, whether the lender will allow you to overpay on your repayments, what the exit fees are, and whether the term length suits your needs.

-How can a low credit score affect your chances of getting a new mortgage?
+How can a poor credit score affect your chances of getting a new mortgage?

 If you borrow money from a lender and have difficulty paying it back on time, this will have a negative impact on your credit score and may make it much harder to borrow again in future.
-In turn, having a low credit score means that the information held on your credit file will be viewed negatively by lenders.
+In turn, having a low credit score or poor credit history means lenders will view the information held on your credit report negatively.
 This will affect your chances of securing any sort of finance, including a mortgage.

 Other factors that can adversely impact your credit rating include:

-Whilst having bad credit can make it more difficult to remortgage with some of the more well-known banks and High Street lenders, different companies have different eligibility criteria, so it may still be possible to find a lender that will accept your application.
+Whilst having a bad credit score can make it more difficult to remortgage with bad credit using some of the more well-known banks and high street lenders, different companies have different eligibility criteria, so it may still be possible to find a lender that will accept your application.

 Why use a mortgage broker?

-Having a less-than-perfect credit score should not stop you from remortgaging your property or making your big move.
+A less-than-perfect credit score should not stop you from remortgaging your property or making a big move.
 Contact CLS Money now to chat with one of our experienced brokers, who will present you with a series of free, no-obligation quotes from suitable providers with a history of lending to customers with poor credit.

 We’ll never blind you with jargon.
 Instead, we’ll guide you through the entire remortgaging process from start to finish, taking the time to explain all developments to you in laymen’s terms and liaising with the lender on your behalf to achieve the best possible outcome.